Brody

-Brody (Броди, /uk/; Brody; Brody; בראָד) is a city in Zolochiv Raion, Lviv Oblast, western Ukraine.
-It is located in the valley of the upper Styr River, approximately 90 km northeast of the oblast capital, Lviv.
-Brody hosts the administration of Brody urban hromada, one of the hromadas of Ukraine.
-Population:

-Brody is the junction of the Druzhba and Odesa–Brody oil pipelines.
+Brody (Броди, /uk/; Brody, /pl/; Brody; בראָד) is a city in Zolochiv Raion, Lviv Oblast, western Ukraine.
+Located in the valley of the upper Styr River, about 90 km northeast of the oblast capital, Brody hosts the administration of Brody urban hromada, one of Ukraine’s hromadas.
+Population: The Druzhba and Odesa–Brody oil pipelines connect at Brody.

 History

 The first mention of a settlement on the site of Brody is dated 1084 (Instructions by Vladimir Monomach).
 It is believed to have been destroyed by Batu Khan in 1241.

-Polish Kingdom
+Polish kingdom

 From 1441 Brody was the property of different feudal families (Jan Sieniński; from 1511, Kamieniecki).

 Brody was granted Magdeburg town rights by Polish King Stephen Báthory by virtue of a privilege issued in Lublin on 22 August 1584.
 It was named Lubicz after the Lubicz coat of arms of the founder, Stanisław Żółkiewski, one of the most accomplished military commanders in Polish history (not to be confused with Lubech, Lubecz).
 The king also set up three annual fairs.
 These privileges were confirmed by King Sigismund III Vasa in 1597 at the Warsaw Sejm.
 Already in documents from 1598 the city appeared under the name Brody.
 It was a private town of the Polish Crown, owned by houses of Żółkiewski, Koniecpolski and Potocki.